 Thanks to JJ’s 2025 win with the song Wasted Love, Austria will host the 2026 Eurovision Song Contest.
-This page has tips and news for visitors.
-Though we await a decision on the location of the host city.
+The event takes place in the Stadthalle venue in Vienna.
+This page has tips and news for those joining us for the fun…

 - Host broadcaster is ORF